3 Great Loves

 A Healing Service

 The healing service is an act of worship set aside for the express purpose of sharing in worship, prayer and God’s spiritual gifts of healing.
 This service is a safe, welcoming space for anyone seeking healing for themselves, their loved ones, their communities, churches, and more.
 It will include an anointing with oil for those who want to come forward and receive this laying on of hands.
-Manda Stack will lead the service.
+The service leader is to be determined.
 Mugs McFadden will accompany with music.

 Dwelling in the Word: A Bible Study